Carlo Neri (alias)

-Within six months after his first appearance on the scene, Carlo hit it off with 'Lindsay', a close friend and ex SP member at a night out with Hackney SP friends.
+Within six months of his first appearance on the scene, Carlo hit it off with 'Lindsey', an ex SP member, at a night out with Hackney SP friends.
 'Mike' remembers how Carlo called him on the way to their first date a few days later, asking for directions and advice, sounding genuinely excited to be meeting her.
-They started a relationship soon afterwards and continued to see each other very regularly, usually daily, often at Carlo's flat in Hackney, and sometimes at Lindsay's flat in South London.
-Though spending a lot of time together, the only thing she was never invited to were Carlo's meetings with his football friends.
-The story was these friends were connected to his work as a locksmith, and they would play or watch football together, but Lindsay was never introduced to any of them.
+They started a relationship soon afterwards and continued to see each other very regularly, often at Carlo's flat in Hackney, and sometimes at Lindsey's flat in South London.
+Though socialising a lot together, the only thing she was never invited to were Carlo's nights out with his 'football friends'.
+The story was that these friends were connected to his work as a locksmith (at Totteridge and Whetstone), and they would play or watch football together.
+Lindsey was never introduced to any of them.

-A couple of months after they met, Carlo began to mention to Lindsay that he had a young son from a short previous relationship, but had not seen him since he was a baby.
+Some months after they met Carlo began to mention to Lindsey that he had a young son from a short previous relationship, but had not seen him since his son was a baby.
 He told her that this was a secret, as he was confused as to what to do and to tell people.
-They discussed if he should re-establish contact, and she encouraged him to - but he never got to doing it.
-Carlo had pictures of his son, which he showed to Lindsay and then to other friends, as his son became less of a secret.
+He sought her advice as to if he should re-establish contact, and she encouraged him to do so, yet he didn't during the remainder of their relationship.
+Carlo had pictures of his son which he showed to Lindsey, and then to other friends, as his son became less of a 'secret'.

-Carlo continued a seemingly committed relationship with Lindsay.
-Their first date was the end of May 2001, the same day Lindsay lost her job.
-In September 2001, he travelled to her home town for her surprise birthday party and was introduced to her family and some old friends.
-In December, Carlo booked them a holiday to Venice, and began to voice intentions to make it a more serious relationship.
+After their first date in May 2001, Carlo continued a seemingly committed relationship with Lindsey.
+In September that year he travelled to her home town for her surprise birthday party and was introduced to her family and some of her oldest friends.
+In December, Carlo booked them a surprise holiday to Venice, and voiced intentions to make this a relationship with longevity.
 (Pictures of this holiday can be found at the bottom of this page.)

 In early 2002 however, Carlo began to 'disappear' for 3-4 day periods at a time.
-The explanation he would give for being unreachable would be that he was with football mates.
-This behaviour led Lindsay to cool towards Carlo and their relationship began to falter, finally ending in roughly February 2002, after about eight-nine months.
+The explanation he gave for being completely unreachable during these times was that he was with football mates, one of whom needed his emotional support.
+This behaviour led Lindsey to lose trust in Carlo's commitment to their relationship and as a result it began to falter, finally ending in roughly April 2002, after just less than 12 months.

-Towards the end of their relationship, Carlo's mother apparently became ill and he visited her in Italy.
-At first he was quite upbeat about her recovery, but later he told his friends that she was seriously ill, and that she had died in Spring 2002.
-Although their relationship had ended, he talked to Lindsay a couple of times about his grief.
-They met up as friends just twice after that.
+Towards the end of their relationship, Carlo's mother apparently became ill and he claimed to have visited her in Italy.
+At first he was quite upbeat about her recovery, but later he told his friends that she was seriously ill.
+Although their relationship had ended, he talked to Lindsey about his father's apparently serious illness.
+They met up as friends a small number of times after that.

 According to Andrea, she met Carlo on an anti-War protest on 28th September 2002, where he was with a group of SP members; he soon moved in with her to her north London housing association flat in November that year.
 About their relationship she says: 'We were pretty much inseparable at this stage and he seemed keen for me to be involved in all aspects of his (London) social life and political life'.
 In December 2002, they would make several trips to Scotland, first to the graduation of Andrea's sister, and the second to go to a Stiff Little Fingers gig in Kilmarnock - this was apparently at Carlo's suggestion, and they went with another prominent anti-fascist.
 This is when she first learns Carlo had a son.